Background pattern

 Qutenza contains capsaicin and belongs to a group of medicines called anesthetics.

-Qutenza is indicated for the treatment of peripheral neuropathic pain in adults alone or in combination with other pain medications for pain treatment.
+Qutenza is indicated for the treatment of peripheral neuropathic pain in adults either alone or in combination with other pain medicines.

-Qutenza is used to relieve pain in people who suffer from peripheral neuropathic pain due to nerve damage to the skin.
-The skin nerves can be damaged as a result of various diseases, such as shingles, HIV infection, diabetes, certain medications, and other disorders.
+Qutenza is used to relieve pain in people who have neuropathic pain due to damage to the nerves in the skin.
+The nerves in the skin can be damaged as a result of various diseases, such as shingles, HIV infection, diabetes, certain medicines, and other disorders.
 You may notice pain relief between week 1 and 3 after treatment.

-2. What you need to know before starting to use Qutenza
+2. What you need to know before you use Qutenza

 Do not use Qutenza

-• if you are allergic to capsaicin (also found in chili peppers) or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to capsaicin (also found in chili peppers) or any of the other ingredients of this medicine (listed in section 6).

 Warnings and precautions